Documentation for routine

 run 'false'; # SUNK!
 Will throwrun('false').so; # OK.
 Evaluates Proc in Bool context; no sinking

-To capture output or error you can use the
+If you want to capture standard output or error instead of having it printed directly you can use the

 my = run 'echo', 'Perl 6 is Great!', :out, :err;.out.slurp(:close).say; # OUTPUT: «Perl 6 is Great!␤».err.slurp(:close).say; # OUTPUT: «␤»